John Oxley Restoration

 The upper rudder post needed building up where corrosion had taken place.
 Loss of metal was most evident inside the rudder head bearing and either side of the tiller arm.

 A welding procedure was devised by project supporters the WTIA (Welding and Technology Institute of Australia) and with the approval of our survey authority, the NSW Maritime Authority, repairs commenced.
+First task was to build a roller support frame that allowed the job to be rotated for staggered welding.

 Workshop volunteers then devised an in-situ grinding jig to produce a true cylindrical surface at the upper rudder head bearing area.